-Betting On Wimbledon
+Betting on Wimbledon

 The All-England Lawn Tennis Club in Wimbledon has hosted "The Championships" since 1877, making Wimbledon the oldest surviving tennis tournament in the world.
 Wimbledon is also the only remaining Grand Slam to be played on grass and this has made it traditionally the fastest surface of the four Grand Slams.

-When betting on Wimbledon always remember that a grass court is a quick court with the ball bouncing low.
+When betting on Wimbledon tipsters should remember that a grass court is a quick court with the ball bouncing low.
 This favours big servers and players with strong groundstrokes, who are able to power their way to victory.
 Unlike the clay court of The French Open, rallies will be shorter and less physical.
 This will generally lead to fewer breaks of serve because it is much harder to defend a fast low bouncing ball.

 Wimbledon Outright Tournament Betting

 Will Andy Murray win back to back Wimbledon crowns in 2014?
 If you enjoy betting on who will ultimately prevail as Wimbledon champion, then outright tournament betting is for you.
-Outright Wimbledon betting is simply betting on who will be the winner of the tournament.
+Outright Wimbledon odds betting is simply wagering on who will be the winner of the tournament.
 Bookmakers also offer customers each-way Wimbledon betting, meaning should your preferred player fail to win the tournament but still reach the final, you'll still win on a share of your overall stake .

 Always remember that Wimbledon uses a draw to determine which players will face one another throughout the tournament.
 This is important as a great player may find themselves with a difficult draw while a less talented player might be fortunate enough to be drawn against inferior opponents, giving them the dream run deep into the tournament.